Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 Our strategy will consist in :

-- 1. doing a forward / back propagation with snapshot parameters and store dWi, but without updating any weight.
+- 1. computing a forward / back propagation with snapshot parameters and store dWi, but without updating any weight.
-- 2. doing a forward / back propagation with real parameters and update them with SVRG method thanks to mu and dWi.
+- 2. computing a forward / back propagation with real parameters and update them with SVRG method thanks to mu and dWi.

 #### **Initialization**